jorgelmarquez94/-GettingandCleaningDataCourseProject/README.md

 The code takes all the data from the website and make a folder with the data to analyze it.

-`CodeBook.md` describes the variables, the data, and any transformations or work that was performed to clean up the data.
+`CodeBook.md` describes the identifiers, measurements and variables in the analysis.

 `run_analysis.R` contains all the code to perform the analyses.